 This stage involves two aspects:

-- Helping managers to understand how they can operationalise this new approach to workplace learning in their teams, what it means to them, and how the Modern Learning Advisor can help and support them.
+- helping managers to understand how they can operationalise this new approach to workplace learning in their teams, what it means to them, and how the Modern Learning Practitioner can help and support them.

-- Helping individuals acquire or hone their modern professional learning skills so that they can get the most out of (and learn from) their daily job as well as from the Web, as well as to organise and manage their own self-development in a more structured way (particularly if their manager is supporting them).
+- helping individuals to acquire or hone their modern learning skills so that they can get the most out of (and learn from) their daily job as well as from the Web, as well as organise and manage their own self-development in a more structured way (particularly if their manager is supporting them).
 It means helping them understand how to learn in new ways, develop new learning skills, as well as select the tools and services that will bring them value.

 This stage will involve working with managers and individuals in very different ways, offering a personal and bespoke service that fits the needs and preferences of the manager and his/her team – rather than adopting the traditional, one-size-fits-all top-down approach.